 The forest residue chips are delivered to the refinery by truck, where they are offloaded using a truck tipper with a hopper.
 The clean pine logs are unloaded from the trucks using a high-lift loader, and placed into storage piles.
 To initiate preprocessing, logs are delivered by loader to a rotary head debarker, and the debarked logs are conveyed to a 25 ton/hr disk chipper to produce an approximate 2-in nominal chip.
-The chips from both materials are held in storage piles until they are conveyed to secondary size reduction by a rotary shear and then dried using a rotary drier.
+The chips from both materials are held in storage piles until they are conveyed to secondary size reduction by a rotary shear and then dried using a rotary dryer.
 The chips from each pile are reclaimed and blended into a 50/50 stream as they are fed to the rotary shear.
-After the blended are rotary sheared and dried to 10% moisture content, they are held in covered storage until feeding to the conversion process.
+After the blended chips are rotary sheared and dried to 10% moisture content, they are held in covered storage until feeding to the conversion process.
+Work completed at Forest Concepts in conjunction with INL during 2019 has shown that there is a reduction in drying energy needed to dry rotary sheared material as compared to chips.
+The results of the Forest Concepts study showed that the energy was reduced by approximately 47%, however because we assume that the material starts at a lower moisture content and exits the system at a higher moisture content than the study, the assumption for modeling purposes, is that the reduction in energy is 25%.